burtlo/yard-cucumber/README.md

 may be useful.
 Essentially the first draft would be the current documentation minus the class and method links/searches and replacing the index.html.

+**4. Before, After, and Around Hooks**

+Document the additional before, after, and around hooks that Cucumber uses.
+Specifically display the before, after, and around hooks that are tied to tags (unions and intersections) on the tag pages.

+**5. Layout refinements of the step definition / step tranform page**

+More work could be done to make this page more searchable, sortable, and usable.

+**6. Table Step Transforms**

+The table step transform matching would be nice to show which tables are affected by table transforms

 LICENSE
 -------